When Good Ghouls Go Bad: Plot

-When everyone is gathered, Curtis reveals himself to the people.
+Whhered, Curtis reveals himself to the people.
 As he is about to reveal his statue, he is attacked and literally torn apart by Kankel.
-However, because he is a zombie, Curtis manages to pull himself together and scares Kankel.
-As Curtis pulls the shroud off of his statue, everyone covers their eyes in fear - surprisingly, nothing happens.
+However, because he is a zombie, Curtis manages to pull himself together and scares Kankel. with As Curtis pulls the shroud off of his statue, everyone covers their eyes in fear - surprising, but nothing happens.
 Everyone uncovers their eyes and Curtis' statue is revealed to be of Uncle Fred holding a jack-o'-lantern.
-Curtis then shows Uncle Fred a picture of the two of them - Uncle Fred shaking Curtis' hand after the latter won an art prize - and it is implied that Curtis looked up to him.
+Curtis then shows Uncle Fred a picture of the two of them - Uncle Fred —haking Curtis' hand after the latter won an art prize - and it is i—plied that Curtis looked up to him.
 Uncle Fred, still guilty about Curtis' death, wonders why he was a hero to him after he died in Fred's kiln.
 Curtis then turns to Kankel and points to him, naming him as his killer.

 Kankel confesses that the night Curtis died, he and his group of bullies snuck into the school while Curtis was working on the statue of Uncle Fred.
 Curtis hid from Kankel inside the kiln, but they found him inside it; as a prank to scare him, they locked him in it while taunting him.
 Kankel's group then ran off when the janitor arrived and he accidentally turned on the kiln while cleaning the class, not realizing Curtis was in it.
 The next day, Kankel went inside the kiln and saw Curtis' corpse as well as the completed statue of Uncle Fred.
 Realizing he was wrong about Curtis but too cowardly to admit to his role in Curtis' death, he made up the curse by writing it in the ashes himself and pretending his eyes were blinded when he saw the statue to make it seem like it was Curtis' doing.
 Kankel also admits that the statue of Uncle Fred would have been voted to be put in town square, instead of Kankel's statue of his own father.
 It's further revealed that Uncle Fred donated much time and money to the town's children, promoting creativity and imagination.
 As a result, he was loved by many children and explaining why he was called "Uncle Fred", and why much of his actions were seen as childish to some.
 Kankel derides it as "sissy stuff" and resented Uncle Fred for not donating to his father's football-themed amusement park, as he wouldn't stand for someone who would promote things that were "girly" because he wanted things that were "manly."
 Suddenly, Kankel's father Pops Kankel appears among the group of zombies and is outraged at what his son did; Kankel is horrified, knowing he has earned the wrath of his late father.
 Pops then grabs his son's ear and drags him out to "give him a whooping he won't forget for the rest of his years."